particle-iot/docs/src/content/reference/device-os/firmware.md

 {{since when="3.3.0"}}

 Sets the provisioning mode BLE device name.
-This is typically only done when using BLE provisioning mode with a product.
+This is typically only done when using [BLE provisioning mode](#ble-provisioningmode) with a product.
 This will likely be displayed in the user interface of your mobile app, so you may want to replace the default of "ARGON" or "P2".

 Note that your mobile app will typically filter on the service UUID, not the name.

 You must call this before BLE setup is started.
 For listening mode, this is often in STARTUP(), however when using `FEATURE_DISABLE_LISTENING_MODE` and BLE provisioning mode, this can be in setup() before calling `BLE.provisioningMode(true)`.

+The maximum name length is `BLE_MAX_DEV_NAME_LEN`, or 20 ASCII characters.

 ```cpp
 // PROTOTYPES